-Let’s be honest: no one likes performance reviews.
-They are incredibly time-consuming, based on stale information and employees rarely find them helpful.
-The traditional performance review is burdensome for everyone involved, which is why it’s time to take a deep breath and find a better way.
+Performance reviews are challenging.
+They are time-consuming, often based on stale information, and employees rarely find them truly helpful.
+Traditional talent alignment is cumbersome for everyone involved, but it is possible to find a better way.

 Clearer Corporate Communication With Talent Alignment

-Why is the employee review so hated?
-It's because it is institutionalizing a process that should be going on daily.
-The traditional approach is to discuss performance reviews every few months or once a year.
+Why is the employee review so viewed so negatively?
+It institutionalizes a process that should already be happening on a daily basis.
+The traditional approach to talent alignment is to discuss performance reviews as infrequently as every few months — sometimes only once a year.
 But this isn’t helpful to employees who want more immediate feedback from managers and supervisors.
-While the whole idea behind performance reviews is to improve corporate communication, they might actually be getting in the way.
+While the idea behind performance reviews is to improve corporate communication, they might actually be getting in the way.

 So how do you communicate goals, track progress, and reward your best workers without driving them crazy?
 Move to a real-time talent alignment system in favor of tired quarterly or annual performance reviews.
-With talent alignment, your employees can track their performance and you can correct mistakes before they turn into major problems.
+Your employees can track their performance and you can correct mistakes before they turn into major problems.

 Always Keep An Eye On Performance

 By creating a clear picture of workflow, you can keep your employees on track and communicate effectively to avoid breakdowns of your message and goals.
 Allowing managers and executives a clear view of their company renders performance reviews obsolete.

 Managers can address problems in the workforce as soon as they arise, rather than allowing them space to fester.
 Keeping employees aligned with company goals means ensuring organizational objectives cascade from the top of the org chart to the bottom.
 Using a talent alignment platform like ClearCompany, you can see how everything in your company connects.
 Employees can update you on their progress on a daily basis.
 When employees see how their day-to-day tasks translate into larger company goals, they become more engaged with company progress.